-An important feature of the IHP is that Borel used the new institution to help his foreign colleagues in the grip of the European inter-wars convulsions.
+An important feature of the IHP was that Borel used the new institution to help his foreign colleagues in the grip of the European interwar convulsions.
 The administrative archives of the Institute contain several interesting documents in that respect.
 For example a letter from the minister for public instruction to Borel (via Dean Maurain) in 1932, mentioning that Volterra had been { \it disbarred from university staff for political reasons and left for Paris}.
-After Hitler's nomination as Chancellor in Germany in 1933, one may observe the increasing number of German refugees invited to give talks at the IHP (Gumbel, among the statisticians who settled down in France - see \cite{Hertz1997}).
-The ones Borel never succeeded to invite were the Soviet scientists confronted to border closing after Stalin's power consolidated.
-Whereas Moscow was in the 1930s the indisputable world center of the mathematics of randomness, it is rather amazing not to see a single Soviet name among the speakers who actually gave a talk at the IHP.
-The presence on the list of mathematician Vladimir Alexandrovitch Kostitsyn was only due to the fact that he succeeded to emigrate to Paris at the end of 1928 under the pretext of medical emergency and never returned to USSR.
+After Hitler's nomination as Chancellor in Germany in 1933, an increasing number of German refugees were invited to give talks at the IHP\footnote{Among them, Gumbel settled down in France - see \cite{Hertz1997}.}.
+The ones Borel never succeeded to invite were the Soviet scientists confronted with closed borders after Stalin's power consolidated.
+Whereas Moscow was in the 1930s the indisputable world center of the mathematics of randomness, it is rather amazing not to see a single Soviet name among the speakers.
+The presence on the list of mathematician Vladimir Alexandrovitch Kostitsyn was only due to the fact that he managed to come to Paris in 1928 under the pretext of medical emergency and never returned to the USSR.

 As we have already mentioned, apart from Darmois, no statistician was invited during the first three years of existence of the IHP.
-Only in 1931 did a first foreign statistician gave a talk and subsequently in the 1930s most statistical schools were represented in these conferences : the Scandinavian (Guldberg, Steffensen), the British (Neyman, Fisher), the German (Gumbel) schools in particular.
+Only in 1931 did a first foreign statistician give a talk.
+Subsequently in the 1930s most statistical trends were represented in these conferences : the Scandinavian (Guldberg, Steffensen), the British (Neyman, Fisher), the German (Gumbel) in particular.
 This was the result of a kind of deliberate strategy for importing foreign statistical technique to France.
-We will deal with this question in the next section.
+We shall now deal with this question.